 Step Up Plan-

-This plan is typically used in cases where the child is very young and the non-custodial parent has had little to no contact with the child.
+This plan is typically used in cases where the child is very young and the non-custodial parent has had little to no contact with the child custody.
 This plan aims to gradually increase time or access between the NCP and the child.
 The graduated time schedule is often based on the developmental stages of the child while allowing ample time for a bond to develop between them.

 Joint Custody Plan-